some-natalie/some-natalie/_recipes/christmas-pecans.md

 ---
 title: "Christmas pecans"
 classes: wide
+excerpt: "Nana's handwritten recipe for the spiced pecans she'd make at Christmas"
 ---

 > Nana Raven's handwritten recipe for the spiced pecans she'd make at Christmas